Blended Compliance Designation (BCD)

 NAHMA’s Blended Compliance Designation (BCD) course is a comprehensive program designed to cover advanced topics related to working with the HUD 4350.3 Occupancy handbook (version REV 1-Change 4), such as managing mixed-finance properties, managing corporate access to HUD secure systems, managing front-line staff in their occupancy compliance duties, and more.

 Each participant will receive a copy of the NAHMA Blended Compliance Designation course manual.
 The program is composed of a full day of classroom instruction.
-Participants will be given a voucher number to take the online exam at the location of their choice, home office, headquarters or property office.
+Participants will be given a voucher to take the online exam.
 The voucher expires after three weeks.
 Students are notified immediately of their test results upon completion of the exam.
 Individuals must pass the exam to become certified BCDs.
-All participants who successfully complete the course will receive an BCD certificate and lapel pin, and will be listed in NAHMA’s online Credential Directory.
+All participants who successfully complete the course will receive an BCD certificate and will be listed in NAHMA’s online Credential Directory.

 It is recommended that course attendees have a solid working knowledge of the HUD 4350.3 Handbook prior to registration.
 (Prior certification, such as earning your CPO, is recommended but not required.)

 Senior Regulatory Management: